 The Days I Didn't Speak:

-"So if you've ever had a period of sadness or depression, I think you'll get this song.
-Sometimes everything goes wrong at once and you wanna just give up.
-Some people depend on their family and friends, some people go to therapy, or some people, like the guy in this song, hang around bars by themselves all the time, drinking and thinking about their life.
-But when things start looking up, there's this beauty in overcoming it all, once you figure it out; whether through your actions or by turning it into something positive.
-Thats what this song is about, realizing you have the power to change and strike it down like lightning."
+"So if you've ever had a period of sadness or depression, maybe you'll get this song.
+When things go bad, some people depend on their family and friends, some people go to therapy, or some people, like the guy in this song, hang around bars by themselves all the time, drinking and thinking about their life.
+So when things start looking up, there's a beauty in overcoming it, once you figure it out; whether through your actions or by turning it into something positive.
+That's what this song is about, realizing you could have the power to strike it down."
+[Listen to The Days I Didn't Speak on MySpace]

 Engine of the Ocean:

 "A weird song, a song about taking the road less traveled.
 The ocean tries to keep everything out of it that's not supposed to come in.
-The waves just never stop coming, always pushing, and I started thinking about an 'engine' of the ocean that never shuts down.
-Maybe you want someone or something that you can never have, so it's like the main line in the song- 'you keep me running like the engine of the ocean / I'd trade all this salt for some emotion.'
-You can't fight the ocean, you can't make someone love you, but you're going to keep trying."
+The waves never stop coming, always pounding away at the sand, and I started thinking about an 'engine' of the ocean that never shuts down.
+Maybe you want someone or something that you can never have.
+You can't fight the ocean, you can't make someone love you, but you're probably going to keep trying."
+[Listen to Engine of the Ocean on MySpace]

 The Walmart Song: (from comments on 90.3 WXLV FM)